seng438-winter-2022/seng438-a5-Sun2129/Assignment5-ReportTemplate.md

 One disadvantage of the reliability growth analysis is that when a failure/error is fixed, it could introduce more potential failures and thus the graph would not be able to model that accurately as it will not know what changes were made that introduced new failures.
 Another disadvantage is that a software can be used in multiple different ways, and the failures that occur in one way might not be present in another.
 Thus, this creates a lot of complications with trying to create one accurate model to depict the failures over time.

 # Assessment Using Reliability Demonstration Chart
 We evaluated the acceptance of the system using different MTTFMin values.
 The first one shown is the original MTTFMin value that we decided to use.
 This was calculated using the total number of failures and the total execution time.
 The formula used was total execution time/total number of failures.
+We decided on the MTTFmin by first calculating our cumulative failure count, as we want to determine how many failures occurred over the entire occurrence.
+Then we calculated our total execution time using the E column from the dataset provided.
+Once that was found, we divided the total execution time (the whole time everything was running) over the cumulative failure count.
+The total execution time was 54.3 hours, and the total failure count was 92.
+54.3hours/92 failures yielded a 0.59 hours/failure MTTFmin which was what we used.
+This makes sense to find it this way since it uses the total failures occurring in the whole execution time.

 This is the chart of MTTFMin (using SRTAT):
 ![MTTFMin](https://github.com/seng438-winter-2022/seng438-a5-Sun2129/blob/main/Graph%20Pictures/MTTFMin%20Graph.png)